-For all wet-cast concrete of fresh concrete of each mix design containing air-entrainment, tests for air content shall be made for each 150 cubic yards (115 cubic meters) of concrete, but not less often than once each day.
+For all wet-cast concrete of fresh concrete of each mix design containing air-entrainment, tests for air content shall be made for each 150 cubic yards (115 cubic meters) of concrete, but not less Concrete is air-entrained not only for its improved resistance to freezing and often than once each day.
 For all wet cast concrete of fresh concrete of each mix design made without air-entrainment, tests for air content shall be made whenever compressive strength specimens are cast, but not less often than once per week.
 Air content shall be determined by either the pressure method, ASTM C231, "Standard Test Method for Air Content of Freshly Mixed Concrete by the Pressure Method," or the volumetric method, ASTM C173, "Standard Test Method for Air Content of Freshly Mixed Concrete by the Volumetric Method."
 A density (unit weight) test, performed in accordance with ASTM C138, may be substituted for ASTM C231 or ASTM C173 after a correlation between air content and density (unit weight) has been established.
 Air content does not need to be tested for dry-cast concrete.